 - Employee Preparation: Before the rotation begins, employees receive training and orientation to familiarize themselves with the new role or department.
 This training ensures that they have the necessary knowledge and skills to perform effectively in the new position.

-- Rotational Assignments: Employees are then placed in different positions, departments, or projects according to the predefined rotation program.
-The duration of each rotation can vary, depending on the organization’s goals and the complexity of the role involved.
+- Rotational Assignment Rollout: Employees are then placed in different positions, departments, or projects according to the predefined rotation program.
+The duration of each rotation can vary depending on the organization’s goals and the complexity of the role involved.

-- Skill Development and Learning: During the rotation, employees have the opportunity to learn new skills, gain diverse experiences, and broaden their knowledge of various aspects of the organization.
-They work closely with different teams, learn different processes, and understand different perspectives, which helps them develop a holistic understanding of the company’s operations.
+- Promote Skill Development and Learning: During the rotation, employees have the opportunity to learn new skills, gain diverse experiences, and broaden their knowledge of various aspects of the organization.
+They work closely with different teams, learn different processes, and understand different perspectives—helping them develop a holistic understanding of the company’s operations.

 - Performance Evaluation: Throughout the rotation, the organization evaluates the employee’s performance in each role.
 This assessment can be used to provide feedback, identify areas for improvement, and recognize achievements.
 It also helps the organization assess the employee’s suitability for future roles or promotions.